-Until the next day when they wake up and remember they need to make coffee.
-And so they start browsing once again for the perfect coffee maker.
-Maybe, by the end of the week, they have decided on a few options and will now compare the products they have found.
+Until the next day when they wake up and remember that they need to make coffee.
+And so, they’ll start browsing once again for the perfect coffee maker.
+Maybe, by the end of the week, they have decided on a few options and will now compare the products that they have found.

 What types of content could you use during this phase?
 Reviews from happy customers on your landing page would help.
-Or a FAQ section on your website where you shed light on all your customers possible questions – shipping, warranty, payment methods, etc.
+Or an FAQ section on your website where you shed light on all your customers’ possible questions – shipping, warranty, payment methods, etc.

 This is the moment where you can ask your customer to leave a review, and if this review is good, you can use it for the next customer who is considering buying from you.

 Related: Social Media Strategies for E-Commerce to Boost Your Lead Conversion

 Building an eCommerce content marketing strategy is not that difficult.
 Let’s have a look into eight good examples of content created especially to drive more sales.

 1. Provide Detailed Information About Your Products – Use Charts, Videos, or FAQs

 Depending on the products you are selling, you can create an FAQ section about particular items.
 For instance, think about similar questions:

 - How much does it weigh?
 Is it heavy?

 - Will the product fit in the trunk of my car?